Tonya Paulsson

-Tonya Helene Paulsson (born 28 August 2003) is a Swedish artistic gymnast currently representing Chinese Taipei in international competition.
-She is the 2019 and 2020 Swedish National Champion and she represented Sweden at the 2018 Youth Olympics where she was part of the Mixed NOC team who won bronze in the mixed multi-discipline team competition.
+Tonya Helene Paulsson (陳瑞安; born 28 August 2003) is a Swedish and Taiwanese artistic gymnast.
+She currently represents Chinese Taipei in international competition and previously represented Sweden until 2024.
+She is the 2019 and 2020 Swedish national champion, and she represented Sweden at the 2018 Youth Olympics, where she was part of the Mixed NOC team who won bronze in the mixed multi-discipline team competition.
+Representing Chinese Taipei, she is the 2025 World University Games all-around bronze medalist and balance beam silver medalist.
+She is currently competing for the California Golden Bears in NCAA gymnastics.

 Early life

 Paulsson was born in Malmö in 2003.
 Her mother is originally from Taiwan.
 Paulsson began gymnastics at the age of eight in 2010, after her gymnastics coach neighbor noticed her flexibility and agility on the local playground.

 Gymnastics career

 2016

 Paulsson competed at the Unni & Haralds Trophy in Oslo where she finished fourth in the all-around but won gold on uneven bars.
 The following month Paulsson competed at the Nordic Championships where she was limited to only competing on the uneven bars due to a knee injury.
 Despite the injury she helped Sweden finish first in the junior division.
 She next competed at the Swedish National Championships.
 She once again only competed on uneven bars but managed to finish first amongst the juniors.